volodymyrprokopyuk/kotlin-sdp/README.md

 structure<br/>
 **How**.
 The `Element` interface defines a visitor operation for every `Visitor` type based on the abstract `Visitor` interface implementing the dynamic dispatch on the abstract `Visitor` interface.
-Every `Visitor` interface defines the overladed for each `Element` type operation implementing the static dispatch on the concrete `Element` type.
+Every `Visitor` interface defines the overloaded for each `Element` type operation implementing the static dispatch on the concrete `Element` type.
 Every `Visitor` interface implementation has the cross between the concrete `Element` and the concrete `Visitor` implementing the double dispatch (dynamic on the `Visitor` type and static on the `Element` type)<br/>
 **Example**.
 The `XiaomiPhone` and the `NokiaPhone` implement the `Phone`=`Element` interface for the dynamic dispatch on the abstract `Visitor` type (one operation for each `Visitor` type).
 The `IntelWiFi` and the `BroadcomWiFi` implement the `WiFi`=`Visitor` interface for the static dispatch on the concrete `Phone` type to switch on the `WiFi` visitor operation.
-The `SonyCamera` and the `SamsungCamera` implement the `Camera`=`Visitor` interface for the static dispatch on the conrete `Phone` type to take phones with the `Camera` visitor operation.
-So the two visitor operations (swith on WiFi and take photo) are implemented on the `Phone` `Element` structure
+The `SonyCamera` and the `SamsungCamera` implement the `Camera`=`Visitor` interface for the static dispatch on the concrete `Phone` type to take phones with the `Camera` visitor operation.
+So the two visitor operations (switch on WiFi and take photo) are implemented on the `Phone` `Element` structure